 This raises the question, What can you do to protect the family against these invisible dangers?
 The answer is simple; test the interior air quality and then take action to correct any conditions that exceed the minimal hazardous levels.

 Its worth mentioning that many airborne pollutants arent notable although they may be present.
 If you are lucky enough not to have allergies you might never be alerted to contaminated air.

 What are Indoor Air Pollutant Sources?

 Documentation at www.cpsc.gov indicates that these pollutants arise from many sources including moist carpeting and padding, offgassing from construction materials, furniture and cabinets constructed from engineered wood products, and even seemingly innocent air fresheners.

-Of course pesticides are always a problem.
+Of course toxic pesticides are always a problem.
+Use citrus-based sprays instead.
+They are safe and fragrant.
 Even households that consume organic produce arent safe from other dangers because these may find their way into the house by other avenues.
 For example, radon gas which is a odorless carcinogen enters the home from outside (see the illustration at the top of this article).

 Why is Home Ventilation Important?

 Conventional houses that have a focus on green building and energy efficiency are built with a more tightly sealed envelopes than older homes.
 Although this approach is fine for energy conservation, an effect is to trap pollutants inside.
 In particular, basement ventilation devices that arent coupled with a filter can allow more harmful elements in.